levibrown/broccoli-playground/README.md

 ## Usage

-* start broccoli server `broccoli server` and navigate to localhost:4200
+* start broccoli server `broccoli serve` and navigate to localhost:4200
 * more info at [http://broccolijs.com/](http://broccolijs.com/)